murraycadzow/2021-obss-day3/_episodes/03-reference-assembly.md

  done
 ```

-> Explanations:  `for` each filename in the folder samples that ends with `.fq.gz`, extract only the prefix of that filename: `samples/PREFIX.fq.gz` with the `basename` function.
+> Explanations:  `for` each filename in the folder 'samples' that ends with `.fq.gz`, extract only the prefix of that filename: `samples/PREFIX.fq.gz` with the `basename` function.
 Print the filename we are currently working with using echo.
 Use the `bwa` + `samtools` mapping explained above, using the base name to output a file `PREFIX.bam`.
 {: .callout}

 Well done, we only have `ref_map.pl` to run now.